Simple Finite-Length Achievability and Converse Bounds for the Deletion Channel and the Insertion Channel: Introduction

-In \cite{tan15asymptotic}, Section~4.1.2, a converse bound, called symbol-wise converse bound, for a general channel is presented (see also Th.~4 in \cite{verdu94general}).
-It is based on hypothesis testing between the channel conditional distribution and some reference output distribution.
-However, in the case of BDC, a randomly picked reference distribution leads to a very loose bound.
-A standard trick \cite{fertonani10novel} to analyze a deletion channel with $N$ input bits is to move to $n$ independent uses of a deletion channel with fewer $m$ bits, such that $N = mn$, by giving a side information to the receiver.
+Ref. \cite{fertonani11upper} presents the methodology to obtain the tightest upper bound on the capacity of deletion channels for a large range of deletion probabilities \footnote{See also \cite{rubinstein2023} which uses the same technique, but with longer input block lengths to improve the bounds via more refined numerical computations.}.
+The paper employs a trick to analyze a deletion channel with $N$ input bits, namely, to move to $n$ independent uses of a deletion channel with fewer ($m$) bits, such that $N\approx mn$, by giving a side information to the receiver.
 In this paper, we employ this trick as well: we simplify and compute the symbol-wise converse bound for $n$ independent uses of the deletion channel with $m$ input bits.
-Since the original deletion channel with $mn$ input bits is degraded with respect to its information-aided memoryless version, the resulting converse bound automatically serves as a converse bound for the original deletion channel.
+Since the original deletion channel with $nm$ input bits is degraded with respect to its information-aided memoryless version, the computed CVB automatically serves as a CVB for the original deletion channel.
 For the deletion channel with side information, we provide a family of good reference distributions and obtain the symbol-wise converse bound for these distributions in closed form.
+Moreover, to obtain a list of good candidate distributions, we split the output alphabet into subsets of equal length, referred to as \emph{layers}.
+We construct useful output distributions, which cover only a subset of layers, and obtain CVB for deletion and insertion channels.
+One can see a parallel between the layer-oriented distributions and the BDCFND, described above.